-In fact, some studies have shown that doctors often prescribe antibiotics before they know whether an infection is viral or bacterial. that doctors prescribe antibiotics for a majority of adults with upper respiratory tract infections.
+In fact, some studies have shown that doctors often prescribe antibiotics before they know whether an infection is viral or bacterial.1 Doctors prescribe antibiotics for a majority of adults with upper respiratory tract infections.
 These infections are usually caused by viruses, and if the problem is viral, antibiotics cannot help.

 How do Antibiotics work?